1099-C surprise: Canceled debt often taxable as income

 Taxpayers may qualify for one of several exclusions that allow them to reduce taxable income from canceled debts.
 If the exclusions apply, they must file an IRS form 982 in addition to the 1099-C.

-The exclusions include debts discharged during bankruptcy and debts of consumers who are insolvent (meaning their liabilities exceed their assets) before the cancellation of debt.
+The 6 exceptions to paying tax on forgiven debt include debts discharged during bankruptcy and debts of consumers who are insolvent (meaning their liabilities exceed their assets) before the cancellation of debt.
 However, the exclusion applies only up to the amount by which consumers are insolvent.
-That means if $5,000 in debts were forgiven and liabilities exceeded assets by $2,000, then the $2,000 would be not be counted as taxable income.
-"The remaining $3,000 would be reported under other income," says H&R Block's Flores.
+That means if $5,000 in debts were forgiven and liabilities exceeded assets by $2,000, then the $2,000 would not be counted as taxable income.
+“The remaining $3,000 would be reported under other income,” says H&R Block’s Flores.

 Homeowners who default on mortgage loans on their primary residences may also qualify for an exclusion from income on foreclosures under the Mortgage Forgiveness Debt Relief Act, which took effect in 2007 to help homeowners caught in the mortgage crisis.
-This provision applies to up to $2 million in mortgage debt forgiven in calendar years 2007 through 2013.
-This exception had been scheduled to expire at the end of 2012, but was extended by Congress.
+This provision applies to up to $2 million in mortgage debt forgiven in calendar years 2007 through 2016.
+The exclusion had been extended before, and another extension through 2018 has been introduced in Congress.

-Steven M. Piascik, a certified public accountant and president of Piascik & Associates in Richmond, Virginia, warns, "If you use the proceeds from a home equity line of credit to pay off credit card debts, or for something other than making improvements to your home, that portion will not qualify for the $2 million exception."
+Steven M. Piascik, a certified public accountant and president of PIASCIK in Glen Allen, Virginia, warns, “If you use the proceeds from a home equity line of credit to pay off credit card debts, or for something other than making improvements to your home, that portion will not qualify for the $2 million exception.”

 However, if you used a credit card to pay for home improvements on your primary residence and can prove that the charges were exclusively for home improvements, you may be able to claim an exemption from mortgage-related debt forgiveness income for that card debt.